-How to use POSTMAN to test web API
+How to use POSTMAN to test Web API Services

 In this article, I am going to discuss how to use POSTMAN to test Web API Services with examples.
 We are going to work with the same example that we created in our Creating first web API application article, so please read that article before proceeding to this article.
-If you want to learn how to use Fiddler to test WEB API services, then please read our previous article where we discussed step by step procedure to test Web API services using fiddler.
+As part of this article, we are going to discuss the following pointers.

 What is POSTMAN?

 The Postman is the most popular and the most powerful HTTP client for testing the restful web services.
 Postman makes it easy to test the Restful Web APIs, as well as it develops and documents Restful APIs by allowing the users to quickly put together both simple and complex HTTP requests.
 The Postman is available as both a Google Chrome in-browser app and Google Chrome Packaged App.

 The packaged app version of Postman provides many advanced features which include OAuth 2.0 support and bulk uploading/importing that are not available with the Google Chrome in-browser app version.
 The in-browser version includes a few features, such as session cookies support, that are not yet available in the packaged app version.

 Let’s see how to use POSTMAN to send an HTTP request to our local ASP.NET Web API Services and check the response.

 Step 1: Download and install POSTMAN from Postman